ghnail/rhood/README.md

 - html templates (they are in the separate dir, and not embedded in the app)
 - satic files (js, css, videojs, jquery) and downloaded html pages/video files

-For production there are few additional things:
+For 'ansible-production' there are few additional things:

 - upstart script to launch/log app as daemon
 - nginx as second proxy to serve static files